-Easy, Maggi and chai stop.
-Trekking shoe (RS 6k/10k) will not help because of its all Raw nature with no proper footpaths.
+Easy Maggi and Chai stop.
+Trekking shoes (RS 6k/10k) will not help because it’s all raw nature with no proper footpaths.
 Its shoelaces will get tangled here and there and eat your brain.
 Gumboots (Rs-400 at Anini) is the shoe you need for these terrains.
 In and out in a second, waterproof with ventilation from the top.
 Come to Seven Lakes trek expecting the real raw experience of beautiful nature.

 Seven Lakes Trek Guides

 YES!
 “OMG” was our response after we reached every spot.
-Lake 1&2 are very beautiful and different.
-Dini lake will blow your mind, Chene lake is a mystical lake and huhu lake will bring peace to the whole adventure.
-It was heavenly beautiful.
-Ladakh bike trip was a journey I will always cherish the Seven lakes trek and will recall before I die.
-We can’t decide were we are born but we can always choose where to go from there.
+Lakes 1 & 2 are very beautiful and different.
+Dini Lake will blow your mind, Chene Lake is a mystical lake and huhu lake will bring peace to the whole adventure.
+It was heavenly and beautiful.
+The Ladakh bike trip was a journey I will always cherish but the Seven Lakes trek is what I will recall before I die.
+We can’t decide where we are born but we can always choose where to go from there.